jbretsch/pvrutils/README.md

     $ ps aux | grep cron | grep -v grep

 outputs anything.
 If not then find out how to start it and start it.
+On a Dreambox you can run

+    $ update-rc.d busybox-cron defaults
+    $ /etc/init.d/busybox-cron start

+to start the cron daemon and make sure that it starts with every Dreambox start.